paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 yarn add --dev husky
 ```

-Let's now use the scripts we just created to prevent us from commiting if there are TypeScript or ESLint errors, by adding this configuration in package.json:
+Let's now use the scripts we just created to prevent us from committing if there are TypeScript or ESLint errors, by adding this configuration in package.json:

 ```json
 // package.json